 - 1 yellow onion, halved and sliced thinly

-- one 4 oz. can diced green chiles
+- 1 4oz. can diced green chiles

-- 1/2 teaspoon salt
+- 1/2 tsp salt

-- When chicken is done cooking, transfer the pieces to a cutting board, remove and discard bones and skin.
+When chicken is done cooking, transfer the pieces to a cutting board, remove and discard bones and skin.
 Shred chicken with a fork.
 (I like to transfer my slow cooker insert with the sauce from cooking to the stovetop over medium-high heat to boil and reduce the sauce while I shred the chicken.)
 Return shredded chicken to the sauce and serve.